UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Ann_Hardy.md

 **Ann Hardy:**

-It just would have been a good idea \[to consider other options\].
-And maybe TCP/IP is the best, except that it’s got some weaknesses in it.
+It just would have been a good idea \to consider other options\.
+And maybe TCPIP is the best, except that it’s got some weaknesses in it.
 I don’t know if at the time it was better, but it would have been good to look at a protocol that covered . . .